LCPan: efficient variation graph construction using Locally Consistent Parsing: Results

 Next, we examined the average length of the sequences represented by cores at each level.
 At the first level, the average core length is 3.67, aligning with expectations since LMIN, LMAX, and SSEQ cores (given an alphabet of four letters) each span only three characters, whereas RINT cores are longer.
 The core lengths increase steadily at higher levels, exceeding 1.9 kb by level 8.

 We then compared the LCP method against commonly used sketching methods, namely minimizers, syncmers, UHS, and MinHash, using the same input genome to assess the performance of each method regarding the number of selected k-mers and the distances between each selected k-mer.
 The LCP levels were selected as 2 and 3 because the average length of the cores is similar to the commonly used k-mer sizes in practice.
 We selected $k=15$ and $w=10$ for the canonical minimizers as these are the default values in the popular minimizer-based alignment tool, Minimap2~\cite{Li2018}.
 For the syncmer analysis, we selected $k = 15$, $s=4$, and $t=0$, allowing s-mers to be located only at the beginning of the k-mer, based on the recommended settings in the original publication~\cite{Edgar2021}.
-For the UHS analysis, we downloaded the pre-computed k-mer sets released by the authors~\cite{Orenstein2016}\footnote{\url{https://acgt.cs.tau.ac.il/docks/}} for $k=13$ and $L=20$.
+For the UHS analysis, we downloaded the pre-computed k-mer sets released by the authors for k=13 and L=20.
+Similarly, for MinHash, we analyzed the default Mash sketch size of 1,000 k-mers, as well as 5 million k-mers (k=31), which roughly corresponds to the number of cores in LCP level 8.
 We then mapped these k-mers to the CHM13v2.0 assembly and retained only those that matched exactly.
-Finally, for MinHash, we analyzed the default Mash sketch size of 1,000 k-mers, and additionally 5 million k-mers ($k=31$), which roughly corresponds to the number of cores in LCP level 8.
+Note that because of the repetitions in the genome, the number of observed k-mers in the genome is slightly higher than the k-mer counts in UHS and MinHash sketches.